 Kylo Ren uses the Force to read Poe’s mind and finds out that he’s given the map piece to BB8.
-He’s got a new objective now: find the droid.
-This shifted focus has him leaving Poe unattended, which means he’s primed for a rescuing.
-Finn is the Storm Trooper with a heart of gold who comes to his rescue: his motivation for helping Poe is solely to get away from the First Order.
+He’s got a new objective : find the droid.
+This shifted focus has him leaving Poe unattended, which means he’s primed for being rescued.
+Finn is a Storm Trooper with a heart of gold who comes to his rescue.
+His motivation for helping Poe is solely to get away from the First Order.
 They steal a ship and Poe, obviously the pilot, takes it right back to Jakku, which gives Finn an metaphorical ulcer.
 Unfortunately they’re shot out of the sky and we see Finn emerging from his parachute relatively unscathed, whereas the sand swallows the ship up and presumably Poe along with it.

 Unfortunately for one of the First Order’s lackeys, BB8’s escape means that he’s got to tell Kylo Ren they failed at their mission.
 Kylo Ren’s response to this is to have a lightsaber hissy fit, which seems way more cathartic than binge drinking an entire bottle of Cupcake wine as you hate-watch A Christmas Prince for the third time.

 “What royal family would hire a tutor without a goddamned background check?!“